tiannanz/EoE-Model/README.md

-Esophagus
+MGH-ITA

 Very basic microsimulation to calculate the average number of endoscopies needed to figure out which allergies patients are suffering from with EoE based on our limited data regarding prevalence of allergies.

 Will test different strategies, implementation of a strategy is designed to be as easy as possible.

 Currently supports 6 food eliminiation diet and initial wheat and dairy elimination diet.

+I use BOOST for random number generation and statistical distributions. '

+No dependecy on windows, but I like Visual Studio so ...